 Use Baskets To Store Things

-Baskets not only look great, but they are great for storing like items around your home.
+Baskets not only look great, but they are great for storing like items and keeping your home clutter free.
 Almost any room in the house can use a basket or two.
-I love this one Maria from Graceful Order used to store her light bulbs in.
-Isn’t it cute?

 One of our favorite ways to use a basket is to corral our medications and supplements.
 (I use one for me and one for my husband.)
 Then we can just carry the basket to the table.
 Much easier than trying to juggle all the bottles.